15. Nikanor Ivanovich's dream

 Sawa Potapovich Kurolesov

-The surname of this artist comes from the verb куролесить (kurolesit), which means playing tricks or act crazy.
-He was already introduced in chapter 13
+The surname of the artist Savva Kurolesov comes from the verb куролесить [kurolesit], which means as much as playing tricks or act crazy.
+He has already been introduced in chapter 13, when the master told Ivan that a new patient was brought in to room 119, who constantly cursed Pushkin up and down and kept shouting «Kurolesov, encore, encore!»

 The Covetous Knight

-The Covetous Knight, also called The Miserly Knight, is Pushkins little tragedy Скупой Рыцарь (Skuloy Ritsar) from 1830, from which the quoted lines are taken.
+The Covetous Knight, also called The Miserly Knight, is the little tragedy Скупой Рыцарь [Skuloy Ritsar], written in 1830 by Aleksandr Sergeevich Pushkin (1799-1837), from which the quoted lines are taken.
 It's about the demonic and destructive fascination of gold.
-A not so nice father - the baron - refuses to help his son - Albert – although he can afford it.
+A not so nice father, the baron, refuses to help his son Albert, although he can afford it.
 Pushkin had similar problems with his father.
 The baron and Albert are about to fight a duel, which could be averted at the last moment.
 But the baron dies soon after that - from a natural cause.

-This little tragedy was used by Sergei Rachmaninoff in 1905 as a libretto for his opera of the same name.
+This little tragedy was used by Sergey Vasilyevich Rachmaninoff (1873-1943) in 1905 as a libretto for his opera The Miserly Knight.

 As a young awaits a tryst with some sly strumpet

 These words are the first two lines of the second scene of The Miserly Knight.
 They are the start of the baron's long opening monologue.
-In Russian they present like this:
+In Russian, they sound like this:

 And who's going to pay the rent - Pushkin?

-This "household" way of referring to Pushkin is common in Russia, showing how far the poet has entered into people's everyday life, though without necessarily bringing a knowledge of his works with him, like Bulgakov already showed: "And who's going to pay the rent - Pushkin?
+This «household» way of referring to Pushkin is common in Russia, showing how far the poet has entered into people's everyday life, though without necessarily bringing a knowledge of his works with him, like Bulgakov already showed: «And who's going to pay the rent - Pushkin?
 Then who did unscrew the bulb on the stairway - Pushkin?
-So who's going to buy the fuel - Pushkin?"
-The name Pushkin means something like "nothing" or "nobody".
+So who's going to buy the fuel - Pushkin?».
+In this context, the name Pushkin means something like «nothing» or «nobody».

 Nikolai Kanavkin

-Nikolai Liamin was a man with a wide and interesting knowledge who spoke several languages and who had collected a fine library.
+Nikolay Lyamin was a man with a wide and interesting knowledge, who spoke several languages and who had collected a fine library.
 Bulgakov often addressed to him for advice.

 There great heaps... of gold are mine